|

 Overview

-The Phone Call Monitoring Facility's full schematic diagram is available in PDF format, by clicking the thumbnail below.
+The Phone Call Monitoring Facility's full schematic diagram is available in PDF format, by clicking the tile below.

-The hardware of the device contains three distinct parts:
+The hardware of the device contains four distinct parts:

 - Ring signal detector — Picks up the ring signal from the phone line and feeds it to the MCU